The Hidden Reason Fat Loss Feels Impossible

 Net weekly deficit: +200 calories

-That is a surplus — not fat loss.
+That’s a weekly surplus — not fat loss.

-Why Weekends Feel “Normal” Even When They Overeat
+Why Weekends Feel “Normal” Even When You Overeat

-You don’t need to binge to erase a deficit.
+You don’t need an obvious binge to erase a deficit.
 You just need a few predictable patterns:

 - Restaurant meals with hidden oils and larger portions.